ciclopes/meteor-reactive-array/README.md

 i.e.: `var reactive_array = new ReactiveArray();`

 All array's mutator, accessor and iteration methods (see [reference][1]) are available to all instances of ReactiveArray and they're all reactive.
-All mutator methods trigger a recomputation of whatever the ReactiveArray instance is being used in.
+All mutator methods trigger a recomputation of whatever the ReactiveArray instances are being used in.

 <a name="important-notes">
 ### Important notes